Napero/TATLO/README.md

 ### Quality of Life
 - 🔄 **Persistent State** - Game saves mid-puzzle if you close the tab
 - 🏆 **Leaderboard** - See all your best scores across different configs
+- 📋 **Victory Actions** - Replay same puzzle, share results, or start new scramble
+- 📢 **Daily Reminder** - Dismissible notification when you haven't completed today's puzzle
+- 🚫 **No Context Menu** - Right-click disabled on game grid for smoother mobile experience
 - 🎉 **Easter Eggs** - Hidden surprises for... creative configurations
 - 🎨 **Pattern Previews** - See what each pattern does before applying it
+- 📱 **Mobile UI** - Hamburger menu with organized sections for Puzzle/Stats/Customize

 ## Code Structure